sahilr21727/01_Python/Git and GitHub.md

     - git pull origin main
 - Add project to the github
     - git init    ## to incorporate git in folder
-    - Remove-Item -Recurse -Force .git #remove git
+    - Remove-Item -Recurse -Force .git #disconnect git from github
     - create repositor in github with same name of your projec and without rmd file
     - git add .
     - git commit -m "first commit"